 “Stop.
 Before we go any further, let’s check all the things we’ve just done for the first time.
 1. Written our first song.
 2. You got fucked 3.
 I finished before you did.
 4. I died and went to Hell, in my dreams.
-4. You call yourself a fag 5.
-You call this place home 6.
+4. You called yourself a fag 5.
+You called this place home 6.
 You say you love me.
 Now I’m going to say it.
 If you freak out, remember you said it first.
 I’ve been in love with you since before I broke up with Scott.
 I love how we got here in our own way.
 That’s number seven.”

 He looks at me, gets the goofy grin going, but then becomes serious.